 * As this explanation of satellite orbits shows, they are carefully planned and well defined.
 This brings up as a counterexample the memory of a thriller novel I read decades ago where the author had a spy satellite moving around sideways relative to its current orbit and then stopping over a particular target to take pictures.
 Many low-orbit spy satellites can in fact maneuver, but only to adjust their orbital paths to eventually take them over specific targets.

 Obviously, the author was under the popular misconception that the force of gravity suddenly stops working when a spacecraft gets above the atmosphere.
 The reality is that the spacecraft is falling all the time, it's just that its forward velocity is great enough to allow it to fall over the horizon before it hits ground.
 If it stopped in orbit, it would drop like a brick.
-Considering that I don't remember anything else about the novel, at least the author gave me a bit of unintentional humor to remember him by.BACK_TO_TOP
+Considering that I don't remember much else about the novel, at least the author gave me a bit of unintentional humor to remember him by.BACK_TO_TOP

 * Although the Earth's gravity well goes on forever in principle, that doesn't mean it takes infinite energy for a spacecraft to leave the Earth: one of the elementary but subtle truths of mathematics is that many curves that go on forever actually may be summed up to a specific value.
 If a spacecraft is launched at a high enough velocity, called an "escape velocity", it will have enough energy to ensure that it will never be pulled back into the Earth's gravity well again.
 The escape velocity for Earth is 11.2 kilometers per second.

 To send a space probe to another planet, the probe has to be blasted out of the Earth's gravity well at more than the escape velocity.
 However, it isn't enough to just point the launch rocket at the planet and blast away.
 Even the largest booster rocket can only burn for times measured in a total of minutes, while the planets are so far away that a probe will take months or years to reach them.